cdnjs/api-server/README.md

 ## Deployment

 As this API server is written as a Cloudflare Worker, you can deploy it using the Wrangler CLI.
-This can be done manually if needed, but in this repository we have [GitHub Actions configured](.github/workflows) to handle deploying to staging (api.cdnjs.dev) and production (api.cdnjs.com) based on commits to the staging/production branches, automatically handling not only deploying the worker but also creating a Sentry release with full source maps.
+This can be done manually, but this repository uses [GitHub Actions](.github/workflows) to handle deploying to staging (api.cdnjs.dev) and production (api.cdnjs.com) based on commits to the staging/production branches, automatically handling not only deploying the worker but also creating a Sentry release with full source maps.

 To deploy to staging (assuming you have write access to this repository), run `make deploy-staging`.
 This will force-push your latest local commit to the staging branch, which will trigger GitHub